-New information we receive is viewed in light of that world view, and if possible, is made to conform to it.
+New information we receive is viewed in light of our world view, and if possible, is made to conform to it.
 Otherwise, it would require modification of the world view, which can be difficult.
 Often this is done by accepting the objective evidence, but assuming missing data to be such that it fits into the world view.
 Thus, for instance, a Progressive who sees Joe Biden threatening the Ukraine in order to get a prosecutor fired sees it as a reasonable act for which there is almost certainly an innocent explanation, and sees a phone call from Trump to the Ukrainian President as a clear attempt to influence and election because of implied, but unstated, meaning.
 A Trump supporter will see the same evidence, and make the opposite interpretation.
 Both can do this because they can assume there is missing data makes the known information fit their world view.

 Often, arguments about “facts” are based primarily on consistency with one’s model more than whether or not they are “facts.”
-For instance, when Atheists denigrate Christian beliefs, they frequently do it not because they dispute direct observations that Christians put forward, but instead, simply point out that they have alternative explanations in the Atheist world view.
+For instance, when Atheists denigrate Christian beliefs, they frequently do it not because they dispute direct observations that Christians put forward, but instead, simply point out that there are choherent alternative explanations in the Atheist world view.
 The Atheist argument against God is simply that God is not “necessary” because their world view is coherent without Him.
 Since God is not necessary in this world view, then He must not exist.
 I will expand on this in the section on apologetics in a later post.

 However, of course, the flip side of this is equally convincing to a Christian.
 The existence of God is completely consistent with the Christian world view, and the will of God is a coherent explanation for all observable facts.
-It is not possible to “prove” that God does not exist, the existence of God provides a reasonable and rational explanation of observations, and there are well-proven practical benefits to belief.
+It is not possible to “prove” that God does not exist.
+The existence of God provides a reasonable and rational explanation of observations, and there are well-proven practical benefits to belief.

 The difference is not one of facts, knowledge, or rationality.
 It is one of divergent world views.
-Certainly there are advocates of many world views in which people ignore or deny “hard” facts that contradict the world view, and some people just make stuff up, but they do not make up the vast majority of either Atheists, or Christians.
+Certainly there are advocates of many world views in which people ignore or deny “hard” facts that contradict the world view, and some people just make stuff up, but they do not make up the vast majority of either Atheists or Christians.
 And, of course, this is not an issue just of Christianity versus Atheism.
 The same applies to all faiths, and most philosophies.